OUR VALUES: Truth Integrity Decency Character Facts Science Law Freedom

 Ir is far from clear that the trade component of the “old liberal international order” would collapse just because the U.S. withdrew from the WTO and decided to establish high external tariffs.
 Retaliatory tariffs against U.S. exports might be expected, while other countries would be likely to continue trading with one another under the favorable WTO rules and tariff agreements.

-Moreover, even if protectionist tariff wars launched by the U.S. were to greatly impede the free flow of goods and services under WTO rules and agreements, the larger framework of the United Nations Charter and its prohibition of the international use of force except would not be directly affected.
+Moreover, even if protectionist tariff wars launched by the U.S. were to greatly impede the free flow of goods and services under WTO rules and agreements, the larger framework of the United Nations Charter and its prohibition of the international use of force except in self-defense would not be directly affected.
 While Russia has flouted the U.N.
 Charter by the illegal use of military force in Georgia, the Crimea and the eastern Ukraine, it has had few followers.
 To be sure, Israel, Egypt, and the United States have used force in Syria and elsewhere in apparent violation of the prohibition of the use of force contained in Article 2 paragraph 4 of the Charter, and China has flouted international law by building military facilities in disputed portions of the South China Sea.
 Nonetheless, most countries have been careful to avoid the illegal use of force across international frontiers.

 Every nation has powerful reasons to support the United Nations and its Charter, and it is simply inconceivable that the Charter could be abandoned.